 Student Design Teams

 UA's highly regarded student design teams allow students at all levels to apply classroom theory to a major design project.
-Our design teams consistently rank highly in national and international competitions.
+Our design teams consistently rank highly in national and international competitions and are open to students in any major.
+No applications are needed.

 Akronauts Rocket Design Team